 Offered at the Following Campus Locations

 The Computer Information Systems Networking specialist program is a sequence of courses designed to provide students with an understanding of the concepts, principles, and techniques required in computer information processing.
 Graduates are to be competent in the general areas of humanities or fine arts, social or behavioral sciences, and natural sciences or mathematics, as well as in the technical areas of computer terminology and concepts, program design and development, and computer networking.
 Program graduates are qualified for employment as networking specialists.

-This program requires either the ACCUPLACER® or COMPASS college placement test and High School Diploma or GED.
+This program requires college placement test scores and High School Diploma or GED.
 Minimum Required Age of 16.

 ACCUPLACER® minimum scores: Reading Comprehension 64, Sentence Skills 70, Elementary Algebra 57

 COMPASS minimum scores: Reading 79, Writing 62, Mathematics 37